 - Smoothies made with coconut milk, protein powder, frozen fruit, ground flax, and greens.

-- Sliced veggies and crackers with hummus.
+- Veggies and crackers with hummus.

 - Legume pasta can be made with a variety of sauces.

-- Homemade Energy Bites: mix a ½ cup of rolled oats, ¼ cup sunflower seed butter, 2 tablespoons shelled hemp seeds, 2 tablespoons chia, 1 tablespoon ground flax, 3 tablespoons chocolate chips, and a dash of sea salt.
-Roll into balls (1-inch circumference) and roll through a flour mixture of: 2 tablespoons ground flaked cereal (I use Kashi Sprouted Flakes) and 2 tablespoons ground oats.
+- Homemade Energy Bites: mix ½ cup of rolled oats, ¼ cup sunflower seed butter, 2 tablespoons shelled hemp seeds, 2 tablespoons chia, 1 tablespoon ground flax, 3 tablespoons chocolate chips, and a dash of sea salt.
+Roll into balls (1-inch circumference) and roll through a flour mixture of 2 tablespoons ground flaked cereal (I use Kashi Sprouted Flakes) and 2 tablespoons ground oats.

-Food allergies can bring about many food-related complexities for dancers.
-This is especially true for those who are simultaneously healing their relationships with food.
 If you’ve been medically diagnosed with a food allergy, it’s encouraged that you reach out for professional support.
 A Registered Dietitian Nutritionist can help.
-Here are a few additional resources to check out:
+For more assistance with navigating your allergy or intolerance, here are a few additional resources to check out:

 - The Allergy Chef offers awesome advice for navigating allergies in the kitchen.